PratikBhabad94/Pizza-Sales-Analysis-SQL-Power-BI/README.md

 The Pizza Sales Analysis project successfully analyzed 21.4K orders using SQL across 4 relational tables.
 The analysis revealed total revenue of 817.9K, with Classic category contributing the highest revenue share at 26.91%.
 The Classic Deluxe Pizza emerged as the most ordered pizza, while Large size dominated orders.
 These insights enable data-driven menu optimization and inventory planning

-The Pizza Sales Analysis Project effectively demonstrates the power of SQL in analyzing and deriving insights from sales data.
-Through the creation of database tables and the execution of a variety of SQL queries, we have successfully extracted valuable information about the pizza restaurant chain's operations.